isomerpages/sportsg-corp/media-centre/media-release/_posts/2007-02-28-post-Invitation To Tender For Singapore Sports Hub Comes To A Successful Close.md

 ---
 ### **Invitation To Tender For Singapore Sports Hub Comes To A Successful Close**

-The Singapore Government announced the successful close of the Invitation to Tender (ITT) for the Singapore Sports Hub project today at 4.00pm.
+The Singapore Government announced the successful close of the Invitation to Tender (ITT) for the Singapore Sports Hub project today at 4:00 pm.

 Proposals were delivered to the Singapore Sports Council (SSC) by the following consortiums: